-Probably because it lacks beaches and islands.
-But maybe, also, because it acquired a certain reputation during the late 2000s — and even though it’s no longer accurate, some people still avoid Laos because of it.
+You see, it acquired a certain reputation during the late 2000s as a super wild party place — and even though it’s no longer accurate, some people still avoid Laos because of it.

 A while ago I was messaging with a reader planning a trip in Southeast Asia who asked for my advice.
 She said she’s heard that Laos is just for young rowdy European backpackers to go partying and tubing and drinking non-stop.
 Since she was more interested in culture, cuisine, and nature, she’d decided to skip Laos entirely.

 And I was like, ‘nooooooo, you’ve got it all wrong!!’.